 STATE FINANCIAL AID FOR DREAMERS

-- Have lived in Washington for three years prior to, and continuously since, earning the high school diploma or equivalent.
+- Continuously resided in the State since earning the high school diploma or its equivalent.

-- Sign an affidavit (written promise) to file an application to become a permanent resident of the United States when eligible to apply*
+- Sign an affidavit to file an application to become a permanent resident of the United States when eligible to apply*

 *Students granted deferred action for childhood arrival (DACA) must also complete and sign the affidavit.

 - Use the free application known as the Washington Application for State Financial Aid (WASFA).
 It is online at www.readysetgrad.org/wasfa

 - Visit the RTC Financial Aid Office, to complete your file.

 Students must reapply every year.
 Check with RTC’s Financial Aid Office for priority deadlines.

 If you have any questions, please contact the Financial Aid Office at (425) 235-5841, or the Washington Student Achievement Council at (360) 753-7800.